Monsters of Morningside

 She must have changed her mind, he thought.

 He thought about the monster.
-He thought about the vicious, long-legged cat.
-He thought about what the Vagabond had originally said: The Great Dark Forest is no place for a child.
+He thought about the horrible, vicious cat.
+He thought about the first thing the Vagabond had ever said to him: The Great Dark Forest is no place for a child.

 He thought: Intent, and crossed the bridge.